American Eagle is destroying Abercrombie and Urban Outfitters, and here’s why

 Yesterday, American Eagle Outfitters came out with its quarterly earnings, and exceeded analyst expectations on sales.
 And according to new data shared with Fast Company by analytics firm Sprout Social, both American Eagle and its sister brand Aerie have an overwhelmingly positive sentiment on social media, at 83% and 68% respectively.

-Sprout Social attributes positive sentiment to American Eagle’s commitment to celebrating diversity.
+The positive sentiment found Sprout’s data points to American Eagle’s commitment to celebrating diversity, as a PR rep for the firm noted in an email.
 While the brand has been using ethnically diverse models for some time, its most recent #aerieREAL campaign incorporated models with a range of disabilities.
 All of this has made the brand more relatable to the teens and young adults that it serves, and this has been paying off for their bottom line.

 Related: Inside Abercrombie’s plan to win over Gen Z, where everyone’s a cool kid

-Note: This post has been updated to reflect additional information from Sprout Social’s representative.